 Gift cards, merchandise, and statement credits are not recommended.
 You will earn less than 1 CPP using these options.

 The Gold Card does not have the benefits of the Platinum Card.
-But that’s fine because Amex doesn’t leave cardholders empty handed.
-Part of the Gold Card’s revamp in 2018 was the addition of new benefits.
+But Amex doesn’t leave Gold cardholders empty handed.
+Since the Gold Card’s revamp in 2018, Amex has added, removed, and tweaked many of its benefits.

 This benefit is a great one to have if your luggage goes missing while traveling.
 Amex’s Baggage Insurance covers up to $500 for checked bags and $1,250 for carry-on bags.

 Amex Gold Cardholders will receive $120 in dining credits that can be used at select restaurants each year.
-But the catch is that Amex gives one $10 credit each month, which makes them hard to use.
+But the catch is that Amex gives one $10 credit each month, which makes them even harder to use.
 These credits are only useful for tipping when eating at the select restaurants.

 After booking a hotel room through amextravel.com and using card to pay for everything, cardholders will receive a $100 statement credit and a room upgrade.
 The room upgrade could be worth hundreds of dollars (and possibly justify the card’s annual fee).